enricozanardo/nabla/README.md

 # Nabla ML

 A lightweight neural network library implemented in Rust, focusing on simplicity and educational purposes.
-It is inspired by NumPy, providing a multi-dimensional array implementation with various mathematical and array manipulation functionalities.
+It is inspired by NumPy and TensorFlow, providing a multi-dimensional array implementation with various mathematical and array manipulation functionalities.

 ## Features